Cc618/Luigi/doc/sounds.rst

 Sounds
 ======

-This page cover the audio functionalities of Luigi.
+This page covers audio functionalities of Luigi.

 Firstly, sounds and musics are not the same in Luigi.
 In addition to how the memory is handled for a sound or a music,